Ecommerce Business Intelligence: Why Do You Need It?

 - Business Intelligence: Past & Present.
 Focuses on understanding what has happened and what is currently happening in your ecommerce business.
 Analyzes historical data to identify trends and patterns.

 - Business Analytics: Future.
-Leverages historical data to predict future trends and customer behavior, and answer “why” questions.
+Takes advantage of historical data to predict future trends and customer behavior, and answer “why” questions.

 Insights: